arjunshetty1/IntelliInvoice/README.md

 3. Set up your environment variables:

-   Create a `.env` file in the root directory and add your environment variables (e.g., database URI, email credentials, etc.):
+   Create a `.env` file in the root directory and add the necessary environment variables (e.g., database URI, email credentials, etc.):

    ```
    MONGO_URI=your_mongo_database_uri